Call now in confidence immediate help & advice 24/7

 SMART Recovery [21] offers a more secular approach to mutual support.

 It also entails making goals both in the short and long term as well as coping with unhealthy thoughts and urges in accordance with alcohol.
-Of course, there is also the option to carry out a home detox and outpatient treatment as listed above.
+Of course, there is also the option to carry out a home detox and outpatient drug and alcohol rehab treatment as listed above.

 Alcoholics Anonymous is a global community of people in recovery from alcoholism, who meet up in local, peer-led groups all around the world.